betamos/rdv/README.md

 Rdv is designed to achieve p2p connectivity in real-world environments, without error-prone monitoring of the network or using stateful and complex port-mapping protocols (like UPnP).
-It uses resources only when establishing connections, and nothing while idle.
+Clients use a small amount of resources while establishing connections, but after that there are no idle cost, aside from the TCP connection itself.
 [See how it works below](#how-does-it-work).

+Rdv is built to support file transfers in [Payload](https://payload.app/).
+Note that rdv is experimental and may change at any moment.
+Always use immature software responsibly.
+Feel free to use the issue tracker for questions and feedback.

 ## Why?

 If you're writing a centralized app, you can get lower latency, higher bandwidth and reduced operational costs, compared to sending p2p data through your servers.

-Even decentralized or hybrid apps can increase availability and QoS by having an optional set of rdv servers.
-Relays are necessary in some topologies where p2p isn't possible.
+If you're writing a decentralized or hybrid app, you can increase availability and QoS by having an optional set of rdv servers, since relays are necessary in some topologies where p2p isn't feasible.
+That said, rdv uses TCP, which isn't suitable for massive mesh-like networks with hundreds of thousands of interconnected nodes.

-You can also think of rdv as a <1000 LoC, minimal config alternative to WebRTC, but for non-realtime use-cases.
+You can also think of rdv as a <1000 LoC, minimal config alternative to WebRTC, but for non-realtime use-cases and BYO authentication.

 ## Quick start